What does the latest base rate rise mean for people owning or seeking property for sale in Hertford?

 They look tempting right now – because at about 5.49% they’ve been fairly cheap compared to fixed rates – but that’s changing.
 In fact, they’re likely to rise to 6.9% if the bank rate hits 6% this year as forecast.
 And for the average household that would mean £1416 more in annual repayments.

-…. or anywhere else for that matter…
+….
+Or anywhere else for that matter…

 Your best option is to get a fixed rate mortgage for the shortest term possible.
 It will, of course, be expensive.
-But for the time being it can’t get any worse – and you’re not locked in when the chance to remortgage at a lower rate arises.
+But for the time being, it can’t get any worse – and you’re not locked in when the chance to remortgage at a lower rate arises.
 And don’t lose heart.
-The seller has to be realistic too – after all it’s not just you that’s affected.
+The seller has to be realistic too – after all, it’s not just you that’s affected.
 Make a bold offer well below the asking price, pointing out that your budget has had to change!

 For those staying put, perhaps the least painful option is to extend the period of the mortgage.
 Of course, you’ll pay more overall – but the reduction in monthly payments is helpful.
-For example, a £200,000 mortgage at 6.15 % would cost £1,307 a month… extend to 35 years and it drops to £1,161.
+For example, a £200,000 mortgage at 6.15 % would cost £1,307 a month… extend to 35 years, and it drops to £1,161.

 Finally, some good news!!
 Hot off the press – today the Chancellor Jeremy Hunt has met with bankers at 10 Downing Street today and a couple of reassuring measures have been agreed.
-Importantly – homeowners will get a 12-month break before any repossession proceedings can begin and if they approach their lender to discuss their problems the banks will strive to assist without any arrangements having an impact on their credit rating.
+Importantly – homeowners will get a 12-month break before any repossession proceedings can begin and if they approach their lender to discuss their problems, the banks will strive to assist without any arrangements having an impact on their credit rating.